Registration and Fundraising Minimums

 FINISH LINE: Gas Works Park

 Due to external factors (such as weather, road conditions or construction) all timing and routes are subject to change.
-There will be a number of safety and support elements for Obliteride on August 10.
+There will be a number of safety and support elements for Obliteride on August 9.
 Any pre-event training on the Obliteride routes must be done at your own risk.

-Fundraise to Take Action
+Fundraise and Take Action

 Join a Team!